FabricMC/fabric-docs/players/installing-fabric.md

 ## 2. Run the Fabric Installer {#2-run-the-fabric-installer}

 ::: warning
-Close Minecraft and the Minecraft Launcher first before installing.
+Close Minecraft and the Minecraft Launcher first before running the installer.
 :::

 ::: details Information for macOS users